Topical Retinoids for Acne

 Retinoids for acne exert their biological effects through cellular nuclear receptors.
 The retinoid molecule activates the retinoic acid receptors within the cells.
 This increases the turnover of cells within the follicles and leads to enhanced shedding of skin.
 In turn, existing comedomes are expelled and microcomedomes, which are early acne lesions that are not yet visible are prevented from forming.
 These changes the micro-environment within the skin, making it less conducive for Cutibacterium to proliferate and cause inflammation.

 Over the counter retinols are comparatively weaker in terms of their biological activity compared to retinoids prescribed by your doctor.
 The effects are milder and may not bring about a significant clinical change when treating a condition such as acne vulgaris.
 Over-the-counter retinols are in ester forms such as retinyl palmitate, retinyl linoleate, retinaldehyde, propionic acid, or retinyl acetate.
 These over the couter retinol products contain a much smaller concentration of active retinoic acid compared to prescription retinoids.

-There are currently 4 different types of topical retinoids approved for acne treatment in the market.
+There are different types of topical retinoids approved for acne treatment in the market.
 They differ in strengths (concentration), tolerability and combination with other drugs.

 - Adapalene 0.1% and 0.3%